SAP-samples/teched2025-AD161/exercises/ex4/README.md

     ```

 6. Go to the [xtravels web app](http://localhost:4004/travels/webapp/index.html).

     Look at the data.
 You will notice that the customer data (names, address, ...)
-has changed, because you no longer see the local mock data, but the data from the BDC tenant.
+    has changed, because you no longer see the local mock data, but the data from the
+    Data Product in the BDC tenant.

     <br>![](/exercises/ex4/images/04_06_0010.png)